-The London-born actress-singer reflects on recently receiving an honorary Academy Award for her body of work.
+The London-born actress-singer shares her feelings on receiving an honorary Academy Award for her body of work.

 Actress Angela Lansbury

 Tavis: For seven decades, Angela Lansbury has impressed us with iconic performances as different as the terrifying mother in “The Manchurian Candidate” and the small-town literary sleuth in “Murder, She Wrote,” for which she received 12 Emmy nominations – that would be one for every year the series was on the air.